Rugby union in Montenegro: History

-Rugby has competition from other popular sports such as water polo, soccer, handball and mixed martial arts in Montenegro.
+Rugby has competition from other popular sports such as water polo, association football, handball and mixed martial arts in Montenegro.
 Due to the small population of the country, the country is often competing against nations who have a larger population and larger player pool.
 The biggest rivalry in Montenegro is currently between the clubs Podgorica and Nikšić.

 An official international sevens squad was named and sent to Greece for the ENC Division B competition in 2014 this was the first time an official national rugby team was sent by Montenegro.

 The sport of rugby union really kicked off with the annual European Nation's Cup tournament in 2015 where the first official national side played their first match against Estonia in Bar, Montenegro.
-This was Montenegro first stint as an independent nation competing in rugby union and the first time the country played at home.
+This was Montenegro's first stint as an independent nation competing in rugby union and the first time the country played at home.
 The match ended as a win for Montenegro.
 The following match was a final against Slovakia and ended in defeat.